mirekp/umbrellaapp/README.md

   - UI is implemented in Storyboard using auto-layout.
 The app is designed for iPhone, but it should be possible to extend UI to other devices (iPad)
   - Different weather services can be introduced.
 These can be added by implementing UMBWeatherDataSource protocol.
   - Openweather API params are parametrised.
-They can be easily changes (in case of changing API key, URL, API level,. etc.)
+They can be easily changes (in case of changing API key, URL, API level,. etc.).
+After potential future update of API
+  - Using UIStackView UI can be easily extended to display more information (temperature, wind).